Diabetes strongly correlated with binge eating: Dr Rezzan

 “Increasing meal sizes earlier in the day satisfies hunger and reduces binge later in the day.
 For best results, consults an expert who can guide you to the tools and practices that can make you stronger,” Dr. Rezzan maintained.
 Dietitian Nutritionists (DNs) helps patients in interrupting binge eating habits by providing education around carbohydrate counting and encouraging normalized portions of carbohydrates at meals and snacks; they can help provide better food choices, and suggest healthier dietary alternatives that the patient may not be aware of.

 Thus, patients can meet their nutrition needs through a set of proactive, pre-planned dietary choices that provide adequate intake of energy and nutrients throughout the day.
-They can avoid labelling foods as ‘good’ or ‘bad’ without really knowing the reasons why, and can improve their energy intake and blood glucose management.
-Working with a qualified dietitian nutritionist can help control one’s medical conditions, and attain an improved quality of life.
-Controlling compulsive eating is only one of the many positive outcomes that one can look forward to.
+They can improve their energy intake and blood glucose management.

 Twelve per cent of the patients with T2DM also suffer from BED and it is more common in women.
 “In order to reduce binge eating and improve blood sugar control, eat meals and snacks throughout the day.
 It is very difficult to reduce binge behaviours when you are hungry at the same time.
 Make sure to get adequate and appropriate amount of carbohydrates at each meal.
 Carbohydrates are present in most food except meat, poultry, fish, egg and oil.
 Even a 250ml glass of milk has similar amount of carbohydrates as a slice of bread.
 Thus, avoid low carbohydrate breakfasts and lunches, as your body will crave the carbs and this causes you to then binge on high carbohydrate foods in the evening,” the nutritionist advised.